Logo Futurismo

 The Fajã das Almas Protected Area for the Management of Habitats or Species covers around 97.1 hectares.

-In this protected area, you can find various species in their habitat.
+In this protected area, you can find a variety of species in their natural habitats.
 You will, therefore, be able to observe the fauna here:

 • Birds: Roseate Tern and Common Tern; Cory’s Shearwater; Gull; Sparrowhawk; Blackbird; Kite; Mallard; Goose, among others.